 Supported Devices for Desktop (Windows, Mac)

-The following USB and Bluetooth headset devices have been tested and certified to work with Bria 4.6 (includes Bria Retail, Bria Stretto and custom brands), as well as with X-Lite 4.9.6.
-Many other USB headset devices also work with Bria, with varying degrees of supported functionality, but have not undergone formal certification testing and thus are not listed in the table below.
+The following USB and Bluetooth headset devices have been tested and certified to work with Bria (includes Bria Solo, Teams, Enterprise and custom brands).
+Many other USB headset devices also work with Bria with varying degrees of supported functionality, but have not undergone formal certification testing and thus are not listed in the table below.
 As a general rule of thumb, users are advised to test any headset prior to purchase to ensure the devices functionality meets their needs.

 |Jabra||Speak 510 UC*|